 - Adequacy and Qualifications of training staff;

-- Adequate space and training environment in classrooms and workshops;
+- Adequate space and training environment in classrooms and workshops; and

 - Management and record keeping.